-- ✓ Each paper must have a TYPED formal outline.
-(See p.
-19 in Writing About Literature) - ✓ Students should staple paper in top left corner and hand in as follows: - Cover Page (on top) - Typed Formal Outline - Final Draft with THESIS STATEMENT HIGHLIGHTED - EDITED Rough Draft - Planning/Prewriting Pages as instructed in class - ✓ Please do not hand in papers during class.
+- ✓ Students should staple paper in top left corner and hand in as follows: - Final Draft with THESIS STATEMENT HIGHLIGHTED - EDITED Rough Draft - Planning/Prewriting Pages as instructed in class

+- ✓ Please do not hand in papers during class.
 If your paper is ready, you may place it on my desk BEFORE class begins or hand it to me after class on the designated due date.
 Otherwise, use the dropbox outside my office door to hand in your papers.
 Remember, it is not due until the end of the day on the date the assignment is due.
 The end of the day means that when I arrive at my office the following day, the paper must be in my mailbox or it is considered late.
 20 points will be deducted for each day the paper is late. - ✓ MAKE SURE YOU KEEP A COPY OF ANY WORK THAT IS HANDED IN TO THE DROPBOX!
 IF WORK "DISAPPEARS," IT IS THE STUDENT'S RESPONSIBILITY TO HAND IN THE ASSIGNMENT AGAIN.

-Daily Assignments:
+> Daily Assignments:

-Daily assignments will include reading quizzes, in-class essay questions, chapter questions, workbook assignments, collaborative work, essay planning, drafting, and editing, and any other work assigned during class.
+Daily assignments will include reading quizzes over the assigned short stories, in-class essay questions, chapter questions, textbook assignments, collaborative work, essay planning, drafting, and editing, and any other work assigned during class.
 READING QUIZZES CANNOT BE MADE UP.
 STUDENTS WHO ARRIVE TO CLASS LATE WILL NOT BE GIVEN EXTRA TIME TO COMPLETE THE READING QUIZ.

-Viewing Grades:
+> Viewing Grades: